Introduction to Cluster Algebras. Chapter 7: Bridge decompositions

 Conversely, $G$ is obtained from $G'$ by attaching a bridge in position $(i,j)$ at the top of~$G'$.
 (To illustrate, in \cref{fig:bridges} we have $(i,j)=(3,4)$.)
 When we add this bridge to~$G'$, the trips starting at $i$ and $j$ get their ``tails'' swapped: the trip $T_i$ (resp.,~$T_j$) in~$G$ that begins at~$i$ (resp., at~$j$) traverses~$e$ and continues along the trip that used to begin at~$j$ (resp., at~$i$) in~$G'$; all other trips remain the same.
 Hence the trip permutation of $G$ is $\dpi' \sigma_1 = \dpi$.

 It remains to show that $G$ is reduced.
-It is tempting to try to use for this purpose the ``bad features'' criterion of \cref{thm:reduced}.
-However, this theorem requires the plabic graph to be normal, so we will need to replace $G$ by a suitable normal graph~$N(G)$.
-It will also be more convenient to utilize the triple diagram version of the criterion, cf.\ \cref{cor:bad<=>bad}.
+One option is to use the ``bad features'' criterion of \cref{thm:reduced}.
+However, it will be more convenient for us to utilize the triple diagram version of the criterion, cf.\ \cref{cor:bad<=>bad}.

-We begin by constructing the normal graph $N(G)$ using \cref{def:normalize}.
-(Note that stages 1, 4 and 6 of the algorithm are not needed since every vertex in~$G$ has degree 2 or~3, or is a lollipop that gets removed.)
-Up to the addition/removal of lollipops, the triple diagram $\X(N(G))$ is isotopic to the triple diagram~$\X(G)$ constructed directly from~$G$ as in \cref{def:triple-non-normal}.
-The graph $G$ is reduced if and only if $N(G)$ is reduced, which is equivalent to the triple diagram $\X=\X(N(G))=\X(G)$ being minimal, or to $\X$ having no badgons, see \cref{cor:bad<=>bad}.
+We use \cref{lem:biptri2} to construct a normal graph $N(G)$ and the associated triple diagram $\X(G)=\X(N(G))$.
+The graph $G$ is reduced if and only if $N(G)$ is reduced, which is equivalent to the triple diagram $\X=\X(G)$ being minimal, or to $\X$ having no badgons, see \cref{cor:bad<=>bad}.
 Thus, our goal is to show $\X$ has no badgons.

 By the induction assumption, the triple diagram $\X'=\X(G')$ has no badgons.
 It follows that any potential badgon in $\X$ must involve the white endpoint~$w$ of edge~$e$; otherwise this feature would have already been present in~$\X'$.
-In particular, this means that $w$ is trivalent, i.e., not an elbow of~$G$.
+In particular, this means that $w$ is trivalent.

 A monogon in $\X$ would have to have its vertex at~$w$.
 Three of the six half-strands at~$w$ run straight to or from the boundary, so we need to use two of the remaining three; moreover, those two half-strands have to be oppositely oriented.
 There are two such cases to consider.
 In one case, $i$ would be a fixed point of~$\dpi$, contradicting our choice of~$(i,j)$.
 In the other case, $i$ would be a fixed point of~$\dpi'=\dpi(G')$, which can also be ruled out since in that case, $i$~would not participate in any bridge in~$G'$, making it impossible to produce the bottom vertex of the vertical edge pointing downwards from~$w$.